HaydenKMuscha/holiday-manager/README.md

 # Grading Notes

-The View Holidays and Exit parts of the interaactivity currently are not functional.
-I was unable to find the root errors therein prior submission.
+The View Holidays part of the interaactivity currently is not functional.
+I was unable to find the root errors therein prior to submission.
 The weather function of the assessment was also not completed.
 I anticipate losing points there.
 I also believe the json that is being created is not formatted in the style that is desired.